Media portrayal of LGBTQ people: LGBTQ+ representation in children's media

 There have been increased occurrences of LGBTQ+ characters and themes in children's shows across channels such as Nickelodeon, Cartoon Network, and Disney Channel.
 Inclusion of these themes prompted the Parent's Television Council to release a report ranking Nick at Night and Disney Channel near-perfect in terms of child-appropriateness and rating accountabiliy.
 Although not exclusively for children, "Animation has a long history of flirting with queerness... mostly through sissy characters and otherwise effeminate men...
 Depictions of female queerness are far rarer and more benign."
 Since 2010, cartoons have related to these general trends, particularly The Legend of Korra, SheZow, Adventure Time, and Steven Universe.

 In 2008–2015, The Girl Bunnies by Françoise Doherty became the first children's animated series to have all of its lead characters LGBTQ+.
 These leads include lesbian and transgender children.
 The 4 short musical animated films have screened in 21 countries and have garnered awards in Montreal and Paris.

 Nickelodeon's original show, The Legend of Korra became the first animated children's television show to portray a queer relationship.
 The show ends with main characters Korra and Asami holding hands and walking off into the background together.
 Writer of the series, Mike Dimartino, confirmed that Korra and Asami did in fact have romantic feelings for each other.
 The show has been credited with setting a precedent for more overt LGBTQ+ portrayal in children's animated shows.

 SheZow, much like is a crime-fighter with a magic ring.
 However, it is a woman's ring, so it turns Guy, a 12-year-old boy into female superhero, SheZow.
 Show creator Obie Scott Wade called it a show about "responsibility" and "not so much about gender", stating "Guy does learn many things about himself by becoming SheZow... as an ordinary slacker who is suddenly forced to save the world, but with a unique story element that adds a lot of comedy."
-Guy does not "identify as transexual [sic]", and whether or not children perceive him as such, "from an adult perspective... secret identities were and still are, a huge part of what it meant to be a lesbian, gay, bi or transgender person."
+Guy does not "identify as transsexual|tran [sic]", and whether or not children perceive him as such, "from an adult perspective... secret identities were and still are, a huge part of what it meant to be a lesbian, gay, bi or transgender person."